MEF-GIT/MEF-LSO-Legato-SDK/README.md

-# MEF-LSO-Legato-SDK Ella Release
+# MEF-LSO-Legato-SDK Fergie Release

 ## Download Link

-Download the entire repository by clicking [here](https://github.com/MEF-GIT/MEF-LSO-Legato-SDK/releases/download/ella/MEF-LSO-Legato-SDK-ella.zip)
+Download the entire repository by clicking [here](https://github.com/MEF-GIT/MEF-LSO-Legato-SDK/releases/download/fergie/MEF-LSO-Legato-SDK-fergie.zip)

 ## Overview

 This repository contains the release of the Legato SDK.
-The SDK includes APIs for Service Catalog, Service Order, Service Inventory and Service Notification functions of the Service Orchestration Functionality (SOF) at the LSO Legato Interface Reference Point (IRP) as defined in the MEF LSO Reference Architecture.
+The SDK includes APIs for Service Catalog, Service Order, and Service Inventory functions of the Service Orchestration Functionality (SOF) at the LSO Legato Interface Reference Point (IRP) as defined in the MEF LSO Reference Architecture.

-Also included are draft, in-progress versions of the API Developer Guides for each of the service types listed above.
+Also included are Service schemas and Performance Monitoring definitions .

 ## High-level release notes

-- Service Ordering and Service Inventory APIs are updated to match all Sonata API patterns and have API Developer Guide documents provided (MEF W99 and MEF W135).
-- Carrier Ethernet and IP service schemas are revised and updated, together with their guide documents (MEF W101, MEF W102)
+- SD-WAN service schemas are revised and updated, together with their guide documents (MEF W100)
 - Following documents have been published as MEF Standards:
-  - MEF 112 - Draft Release 1 MEF Services Model Information Model for IP and IP VPN
-  - MEF 128 - Draft Release 2 LSO API Security Profile
+  - MEF 133 - Allegro, Interlude and Legato Fault Management and Performance Monitoring BR&UC
+  - MEF 136 - Service Function Testing Business Requirements and Use Cases
 - New document:
+  - MEF W128.1 - LSO API Security Profile
-  - MEF W133 - Allegro, Interlude and Legato Fault Management and Performance Monitoring BR&UC
+  - MEF W133.1 - Allegro, Interlude and Legato Fault Management and Performance Monitoring BR&UC

 ## Scope